7 days Harris & Lewis Camp & Wild Camp

 | Sea kayak journeys

-Accommodation For this trip we will be camping - we'll set up a fixed camp in two or more separate locations throughout the trip and paddle day trips.
+Accommodation For this trip we will be camping - this will either be wild camping or in a semi-wild setting, where we camp within walking distance of the vehicle and facilities (but not an organised campsite).
 Tents can be provided (see kit list for full details), if booking as an individual you will not have to share a tent.

-Food Includes meals - breakfast on day 2 to lunch on day 7.
+Food Includes meals - Dinner on day 1 to breakfast on day 7.
 We can accommodate any dietary requirements if notified in advance.

 Frequently Asked Questions